breimanntools/aaanalysis/docs/source/tutorials.rst

 ..
    Developer Notes:
-   The tutorials are referenced here such that the path must be relative to work for Sphinx referencing system elsewher.
+   The paths to tutorials are relative to ensure compatibility with the Sphinx referencing system used throughout the documentation.
 ..